DeckOfPandas/too-much-of-a-person/_blog/2018/07/2018-07-26-what-its-really-like-to-have-a-story-and-photo-session-for-tmoap.md

 Diana reassured me that there is no such thing a bad photos, only bad photographers.
 She then asked me a slightly morbid but incredibly profound question, if this picture was going to be the last ever picture of me, what would I want it to look like?

 I wanted it to be a picture where I felt good about myself.
 I wanted to feel glamorous, strong and confident like all the women on fashion magazine covers.
 But I struggled to channel that energy.
 I just didn’t know how to.
 We pulled out a stack of Vogue and flicked through till we found a photoshoot spread of Zoey Kravitz that I loved and was excited and inspired by.
-At the end of the shoot - I felt great.
+At the end of the shoot, I felt great.
 For the first time in a really long time, I didn’t care how I looked in the photos, I didn’t ask to see them and honestly, how I looked didn’t matter - which felt amazing.

 Post shoot binge:
 After a long but wonderful photoshoot, we did what all professionals do and binged on some sugar glazed donuts that I had brought to celebrate with.
-I felt fabulous and for the first time in a very long time I actually look forward to seeing how these photos turn out.
+I felt fabulous and -- so new for me -- I actually look forward to seeing how these photos turn out.

 <div class="container-fullwidth center">
 	<a><img class="img-fluid blog_body_img" src="{{site.baseurl}}assets/images/blog/5-4.png" /></a>
 </div>

-I would strongly recommend that anyone who has a story to share about being called “too much” to dismiss or conform them, book a session with Diana.
+I would strongly recommend to anyone who has a story to share about being called “too much” to dismiss or conform them that they should book a session with Diana.
 This was exactly what I needed to cleanse myself of the past I was holding on to.

 Here’s what some of the other participants had to say about their experience: